 The AMD E1-6010 is a two-core processor, codenamed “Beema”.
 It is meant for integration into motherboards.
 Released in April of 2014, it is part of AMD’s “Puma+” microarchitecture family, based on “Beema” technology and operates at 1.35GHz, lacking the ability of dynamic overclocking.

 AMD describes the chip as an APU (Accelerated Processing Unit).
 It was built with a 28nm process and has 128KB of first level cache and 1MB of second level cache.
-E1-6010 also includes the Radeon R2 graphics controller, which has 128 shader cores and operates at a base frequency of 350MHz.
+E1-6010 also includes the Radeon R2 graphics controller, which has 128 shader cores and operates at a boost frequency of 350MHz.
 Power consumption for the entire SoC is 10 watts, with a maximum operating temperature of 100C.

 E1-6010 supports DDR3L-1333 memory, SSE4a instructions, as well as AVX and AES.

 Check the prices of all notebooks equipped with E1-6010:

 |Instructions type||64 bits|

 |Core / Architecture||Beema|